-The Social Welfare Committee can provide you with an experience that will warm your heart and soul.
-Our members spend their free time traveling throughout the kampungs (neighborhoods and villages) of Jakarta assessing the needs of those less fortunate in an attempt to impact lives and instill profound change in the yayasans (charities) of Indonesia.
+The Social Welfare Committee can give you with an experience that will warm your heart and soul.
+Our members spend their free time traveling through the kampungs (neighborhoods and villages) of Jakarta assessing the needs of those less fortunate in an attempt to impact lives and instill profound change in the yayasans (charities) of Indonesia.

-In doing so we have discovered that the greatest impact is not only on those we meet, but also on the AWA members.
-The countless hugs, smiles and laughing eyes we see on a daily basis make each day in Jakarta seem like an amazing adventure.
+In doing so, we have discovered that the greatest impact is not only on those we help, but also on the AWA members.
+The hugs and smiles we see on a daily basis make each day in Jakarta an amazing adventure.

 Get Out & Give Back: A Day at Lestari Sayang Anak